 I do wish that Moffat had not made Bill a Cyberman.
 If we include Torchwood, three out of the five New Who, on screen, complete cyber conversions were on people of color- Lisa, Danny Pink and Bill Potts.
 (Jackie Tyler was essentially resurrected by transplanting our universes’ Jackie into the parallel universe, so I don’t count her).
 This is problematic.
 By repeatedly converting people of color into bad guys, terrible stereotypes about the evil/animalistic/uncivilized nature of people of color are reinforced.
 It also demonstrates that they are more disposable/less valuable than other characters.
 Finally, their Cyberconversions weren’t evolutions or outcomes of their own story lines, rather they served as plot points for the journies of other, whiter characters.
 (For a thorough and thoughtful discussion of this, see Alyssa Franke’s -aka Whovian Feminism– fabulous review.)

 On many levels and for many reasons, it is imperative that Bill be saved from Cyberdom and I am keeping the faith that is exactly what Moffat will do.
 Regardless of how Bill is returned humanity, an era (the era of my heart!) is coming to an end and I just can’t help but feel a bittersweet sadness.
-Which, I believe, is exactly what Moffat is going for.
+This, I believe, is exactly what Moffat is going for.
 While Nine got me to watch Series Two, and I fell for Ten, it was Moffat’s writing of Eleven, Amy, River, Vastra, Jenny, the Angels and the Headless Monks that seduced me into the amazing fandom of Doctor Who.